It’s Not About Women, It’s Not About Healthcare, It’s About Money

 Even after the reports of New York’s woefully under-inspected abortion clinics came out, in 2015, New York failed to pass a bill that would have required “the department of health to undertake periodic inspections of abortion clinics.
 Under S 2128, the commissioner would be required to establish standards for cleanliness, hygiene and safety, with inspections occurring at least every two years.”
 Apparently, it was too much to ask of New York to provide clean, hygienic, and safe places for women.

-Oh, but New York is persistent in its efforts to protect the health of its citizens, after all, while it can’t take the time to inspect abortion mills where babies are murdered every day, it did try to ban the Big Gulp!
+Oh, but New York is persistent in its efforts to protect the health of its citizens, after all, while it can’t take the time to inspect abortion mills where babies are slaughtered every day, it did try to ban the Big Gulp!

 In fact, while New York is refusing to implement even basic safety requirements on abortion clinics, it is actively fighting to regulate pro-life pregnancy centers out of existence – centers which help women in need and save the lives of countless babies.
 New York is actively fighting what it views as a further threat to the abortion industry’s ability to make a profit—pro-life clinics.
 As we’ve reported before, in an effort to shut down pro-life clinics, in 2011 New York City enacted an anti-free speech law.
 “If the law were permitted to take effect, it would have stifled the ability of pro-life centers to advertise their services.”